calint/arduino-sketches/README.md

 # arduino-sketches
-experiments with arduino sketches for raspberry pico w and arduino nano esp32
+experiments with arduino sketches for raspberry pico w, arduino nano esp32 and ESP32-2432S028R a.k.a. cheap-yellow-display

 ### howto: raspberry pico w in arduino ide (2.1.1)
 File -> Preferences